taanishqs28/To-DoNova/README.md

    - All your tasks will be listed in the main window.

 ### Contact
-For any questions or suggestions, please contact us at taanishqsethi28@gmail.com
+For any questions or suggestions, please contact me at taanishqsethi28@gmail.com

 **Feel free to customize the content as per your requirements and repository details.
 Drop a star if you like this application!
 Happy Coding**